wp-plugins/robo-gallery/readme.txt

 When you create gallery in plugin galleries manager you can go to the post or page editor and there using special wizard button insert gallery into your wordpress post or page.
 Another way you can insert your gallery manually using shortcode, which you can find in gallery edit mode in shortcode section on the right side of the gallery settings

+= How to customize hover effect? =

+In gallery settings you can find hover type options.
+In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

 = How to change amount of images loading on gallery page? =

 In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

+= How to define custom hover effect for some gallery thumbnail? =

+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.

 = How I can create custom (grid) layout of the thumbnails? =